frankiezafe/FlatMapper/README.md

 ## notes about pedagogy

-To leave basic experimentations and build complete projects, a digital artist can not be constrained by the limitation of her·his tools, especially when the tool is based on programming!
-Therefore it is important to integrate notions coming from computer science in the training, to emancipate minds and therefore productions.
+To go beyond basic experimentations and build complete projects, a digital artist can not be constrained by the limitation of her·his tools, especially when the tool is based on programmation!
+Therefore it is important to integrate notions coming from computer science in the training, to emancipate minds and productions.

-FlatMapper integrates several interesting features to teach object oriented programming and also clarify the relation of processing and its programming language, [java](https://en.wikipedia.org/wiki/Java_(programming_language).
+FlatMapper integrates several interesting features to explain object oriented programming and also clarify the relation of processing and its programming language, [java](https://en.wikipedia.org/wiki/Java_(programming_language)).

 Important classes are using inheritance, the core features of oriented programming.
 The relation between *Mappable*, the mother class and her daughters, *Line* and *Plane*, enlights the benefits of this mechanism.
 All common variables (parameters) and operations (methods) are declared in *Mappable*, leaving only the specific operations to the 2 other classes.